Add Sign in with Apple to Your AppBeta

 Encrypt user profile information

 You can encrypt user information before you save it in the user profile.
-You can use any encryption mechanism you like prior to storing data in the metadata fields, or you can use the built-in rules template Encrypt sensitive data in the user profile to implement this functionality.
+You can use any encryption mechanism you like prior to storing data in the metadata fields.
+When a user sets sensitive information, call the Update a user endpoint.

 Enable brute-force protection

-You can enable the brute-force protection shield in order to stop malicious attempts to access your application.
+Auth0's brute-force protection shield is enabled by default to stop malicious attempts to access your application.

 Every time Auth0 detects 10 failed login attempts into a single account from the same IP, we will: